dmbaughman/wisetail-bike-builder/readme.md

     php artisan db:seed

 At this point we should have a working API with dummy data set up for us to interact with.
 Navigating to http://localhost:8000/api/bikes should return a set of Bike JSON objects.

+## The Problem

+Bike Builder is an API for, you guessed it, building bikes.
+A Bike is made up of various components and we can mix and match these components to make different bikes.
+So far, we have only added functionality for frames and wheels.
+You can see that the JSON Bike object has nested resources for both frames and wheels.

+We need to extend this API to allow us to add a Seat to a Bike.
+Your job is to add a Seat resource and create the relationship between the Seat and Bike.
+Through the API, you should be able to:

+    :View all Seats
+    :View a single Seat
+    :Create a Seat
+    :Update a Seat
+    :Delete a Seat
+    :Add a Seat to a Bike

+A Seat only has one attribute:

+    -Material ex.
+Leather

+**Notes**
+In order to add the resource you will need to add a new Model and Controller, add a new database table, add new routes, add the relationship to the Bike model and Bike database table.